janniks/toggl-unattended-programming-test/README.md

 _The exact usage can be inspected via the [`api.postman_collection.json`](./api.postman_collection.json) postman collection._

+The actual data being stored for cards in a deck is simply an `integer` array.
+The `integer` values are converted to cards (with values and suits) during runtime.

 The only notable problems I encountered are listed in the subsequent pitfalls section.
+Due to the time constraint I was not able to complete all planned refactoring.
+For example, the [`initial_test.go`](./initial_test.go) API test file is not very DRY.
+Additionally, there are likely some test cases and parameter edge cases that were missed and could cause unexpected behavior.

 ## Pitfalls ⚠️